President Bola Tinubu has assented to the four tax reform bills recently passed by the National Assembly, ushering in a new Nigerian tax regime.

 The President signed the four tax bills into law during a ceremony at the Presidential Villa on Thursday, June 26, 2025.

-Pan-Atlantic Kompass reports that the four bills signed by Tinubu are; the Nigeria Tax Bill, the Nigeria Tax Administration Bill, the Nigeria Revenue Service (Establishment) Bill, and the Joint Revenue Board (Establishment) Bill.
+Pan-Atlantic Kompass reports that the four bills signed into law by Tinubu are: the Nigeria Tax Bill, the Nigeria Tax Administration Bill, the Nigeria Revenue Service (Establishment) Bill, and the Joint Revenue Board (Establishment) Bill.

 In his address during the ceremony, Tinubu assured Nigerians that the new Nigerian tax regime will significantly transform tax administration in the country, leading to increased revenue generation, improved business environment, and a boost in domestic and foreign investments.